Federal Bank Fraud Lawyer Chicago

 PPP and Government Loan Fraud

-In recent years, federal prosecutors have aggressively pursued allegations involving Paycheck Protection Program loans and other pandemic-related financial programs.
+Federal prosecutors have aggressively pursued allegations involving PPP loans and pandemic-related financial assistance programs.

 Penalties for Federal Bank Fraud

-Federal bank fraud cases often include additional charges.
-Prosecutors frequently bring multiple counts in the same indictment.
+Federal prosecutors frequently combine multiple charges in the same indictment.

 Common related charges include: